 - Cabo de la Vela: A fishing town, in the middle of the desert.
 Famous for kitesurfing.

-- La Guajira: The largest desert in Colombia.
+- La Guajira: The largest desert in Colombia and the northernmost in South America.
 Breathtaking sceneries.
 Tours are mandatory.

 #2 Western Caribbean Coast